christophetd/fos2015.github.io/project4.md

     -------------------------------
     Γ ⊢ inr t1 as T1 + T2 : T1 + T2

-Evaluation and typing rules are pretty straight forward, the only thing a bit out of ordinary is the type adornment for inl and inr.
+Evaluation and typing rules are pretty straightforward, the only thing a bit out of ordinary is the type adornment for inl and inr.
 This is necessary because the two constructors can’t possibly know what is the type of the other component of the sum type.
 By giving it explicitly, the type checker is able to proceed.
 Alternatives to